DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Our Framework

-The problem for the {\fontfamily{cmss}\selectfont Safety Agent} is to determine at which states it should assume control and what actions it should perform.
-We now describe how at a given state {\fontfamily{cmss}\selectfont Safety Agent} decides to intervene and overwrite {\fontfamily{cmss}\selectfont Task Agent} or not and the magnitudes of such interventions .
-In our setup at each state the {\fontfamily{cmss}\selectfont Safety Agent} first makes a \textit{binary decision} to decide to \textit{assume control}.
-Therefore, the \textit{intervention times} $\{\tau_k\}$ \textit{are \textbf{rules} that depend on the state} that are given by $\tau_k=\inf\{t>\tau_{k-1}|s_{t}\in\mathcal{T},\mathfrak{g}_2(s_t)=1\}$ where $\mathcal{T}$ is the or sequence of states induced by the joint actions of {\fontfamily{cmss}\selectfont Task Agent} and the {\fontfamily{cmss}\selectfont Safety Agent} and the probability kernel $P$.
-Therefore, by learning an optimal $\mathfrak{g}_2$, the {\fontfamily{cmss}\selectfont Safety Agent} learns the useful states to perform an intervention.
-As we later explain, these intervention times are determined by a condition on the state which is easy to evaluate (see Prop. \ref{prop:switching_times}).
+Denote by $\{\tau_k\}_{k\geq 0}$ the \textit{intervention times} when the {\fontfamily{cmss}\selectfont Safety Agent} decides to take an action e.g. if the {\fontfamily{cmss}\selectfont Safety Agent} chooses first to intervene at state $s_6$ and again at $s_8$, then $\tau_1=6$ and $\tau_2=8$.
+Since $\tau_k=\inf\{t>\tau_{k-1}|s_{t}\in\mathcal{T},\mathfrak{g}_2(s_t)=1\}$, $\{\tau_k\}$ \textit{are \textbf{rules} that depend on the state} where $\mathcal{T}$ is the trajectory induced by the joint actions and kernel $P$.
+By learning an optimal $\mathfrak{g}_2$, the {\fontfamily{cmss}\selectfont Safety Agent} learns the optimal states to perform an intervention.
+As we later explain, these intervention times are determined by an easy to evaluate condition on the state and $\pi,\pi^\safepolicy$ proposals (see Prop. \ref{prop:switching_times}).

-Unlike \citep{eysenbach2018leave,turchetta2020safe}, our approach enables learning a safe intervention policy during training without the need to preprogram manually engineered safety responses and minimises safety violations during training unlike \citep{tessler2018reward,dalal2018safe}.
-Unlike \citep{Fisac2019, deanlqr2019,chow2019lyapunovbased,fisac2019bridging}, which require access to information which is not available without a priori knowledge of the environment, our framework does not require a priori knowledge of either the model of the environment or knowledge of the unsafe states.

-Learning to solve an MG involves finding a stable point in the independent agents' policies.
-In our MG, this means the {\fontfamily{cmss}\selectfont Safety Agent} learns to assume control at a subset of states and minimise safety violations given {\fontfamily{cmss}\selectfont Task Agent}'s policy and, {\fontfamily{cmss}\selectfont Task Agent} learns to execute actions that maximise the task objective at all other states (given the actions of {\fontfamily{cmss}\selectfont Safety Agent}).
+Learning to solve our system involves finding a solution in which the {\fontfamily{cmss}\selectfont Safety Agent} learns to assume control at a subset of states and minimise safety violations given the {\fontfamily{cmss}\selectfont Task Agent}'s policy while at all other states the {\fontfamily{cmss}\selectfont Task Agent} executes actions intended to maximise its task objective.
+In Sec. \ref{sec:analysis}, we prove the existence of a stable point of our MG and the convergence of our learning method to the solution.
+As we later show, the learning process for converges under our variant Q-learning method.